FreePressUnlimited/Security_HQ/README.md

 A safe working environment is essential for investigative journalists.
 Because journalists work with sensitive information that adversaries often prefer not to see published, training on keeping themselves, their data and their sources secure is paramount.
 So during the last two days of our training, Free Press Unlimited will focus on advanced digital security techniques, including encryption, secure communication and methods to stay “under the radar” during investigations.
 This includes:

-- [Security of your data while at rest](https://security.money-trail.org/data-at-rest): that is information stored in your devices
+- [Security of data at rest](https://security.money-trail.org/data-at-rest): includes resources on how to secure the information stored in your devices.
-- [Security of your data while in trasit](https://security.money-trail.org/data-in-transit): that is information that you exchange with the world
+- [Security of data in transit](https://security.money-trail.org/data-in-transit): for the security of information that is being exchanged with others.
-- [Security of your mobile devices](https://security.money-trail.org/mobile-devices): that is the security of your mobile digital equipment
+- [Security of your mobile devices](https://security.money-trail.org/mobile-devices): for the security and privacy of mobiles, laptops, tablets and the like.
-- [Social media security](https://security.money-trail.org/social-media), or how to safely use social media for research and publication
+- [Social media security](https://security.money-trail.org/social-media): includes resources on how to safely search the internet and use social media in the course of your investigative work.
-- [Emergency support](https://security.money-trail.org/emergency-support): that is resources you might need in urgent situations
+- [Emergency support](https://security.money-trail.org/emergency-support): resources you might need in urgent situations

 See [Money Trail](https://www.money-trail.org) for more information about the project.